Bhavikom/Android-Interview-Questions-Answer/README.md

 	**Kotlin is a statically typed language which means that it does most the check at compile time rather being dependent on runtime**

+**24. Why Kotlin does not support primitive type ?**

+	Kotlin doesn't have primitive type (I mean you cannot declare primitive directly).
+It uses classes like Int, Float as an object wrapper for primitives.

+	When kotlin code is converted to jvm code, whenever possible, "primitive object" is converted to java primitive.
+In some cases this cannot be done.
+	Those cases are, for example, collection of "primitives".
+For example, List<Int> cannot contains primitive.
+So, compiler knows when it can convert object to primitive.
+And, again, it's very similar to java:

+	List<Integer> numbers = new ArrayList<>;

+	numbers.add(0); // <-- you use primitive, but in fact, JVM will convert this primitive to object. numbers.add(new Integer(0)); // <-- We don't need do that.
+	Also, when you declare "nullable primitive" it is never converted to primitive (what is kind of obvious, as primitive cannot be null).
+	In java it works very similar:

+	int k = null; // No way!
+	Integer kN = null; // That's OK.

+**25. Parameter vs Argument ?**

+	Parameter is variable defined in function definition, while argument is actual value passed to the function.
+	To understand the difference, let’s first see an example function and its usage:

+	fun randomString(length: Int): String {
+    		// ....
+	}
+	randomString(10)
+	In this example length is a parameter, and 10 (used in function call) is an argument.
+Here are common definitions:

+**26. Difference between function and method ?**

+	'method' is the object-oriented word for 'function'.
+That's pretty much all there is to it (ie., no real difference).

+	A function doesn’t need any object and is independent, while the method is a function, which is linked with any object.
+	We can directly call the function with its name, while the method is called by the object’s name.
+	Function is used to pass or return the data, while the method operates the data in a class.
+	Function is an independent functionality, while the method lies under object-oriented programming.
+	In functions, we don’t need to declare the class, while to use methods we need to declare the class.
+	Functions can only work with the provided data, while methods can access all the data provided in the given class.

+**27. What is reified keyword ?**

+	"reified" is a special type of keyword that helps Kotlin developers to access the information related to a class at runtime.
+	"reified" can only be used with inline functions.
+When "reified" keyword is used, the compiler copies the function’s bytecode to every section of the code where the function has been called.
+In this way, the generic type T will be assigned to the type of the value it gets as an argument.

+	For this example, we have created an Inline function and we are passing a generic "reified" argument T and from the main() of Kotlin, we are calling myExample() multiple times with different arguments.

+	// Declaring Inline function
+	inline fun <reified T> myExample(name: T) {
+   		println("Name of your website -> "+name)
+   		println("Type of myClass: ${T::class.java}")
+	}
+	fun main() {
+   		// calling func() with String
+   		myExample<String>("www.tutorialspoint.com")
+   		// calling func() with Int value myExample<Int>(100)
+   		// calling func() with Long value myExample<Long>(1L)
+	}

+	Output
+	It will generate the following output −

+	Name of your website -> www.tutorialspoint.com
+	Type of myClass: class java.lang.String
+	Name of your website -> 100
+	Type of myClass: class java.lang.Integer
+	Name of your website -> 1
+	Type of myClass: class java.lang.Long